Web Crawler System Design

 Let us explore the individual component of the system:

 DNS Resolver: Before a web page can be downloaded, URL must be translated into an IP address.
 For this, HTML fetcher component initiates download process by calling the DNS Resolver.
 After this, DNS Resolver converts URL into the corresponding IP address, which is then used to access the web page.
-This process is necessary because computers communicate with each other using IP addresses.

-On the other side, if we want to use content for real-time search or query, we can store the data in a large distributed database, such as HDFS, Google's BigTable, or Apache Cassandra.
-These types of databases are designed to support querying and searching.
-But the key thing is: Regardless of the storage system we choose, it is important to ensure that we have enough space to store large amounts of data that is likely to be collected.
+Data Storage: After web pages have been downloaded and parsed, they need to be stored in a storage.
+The choice of a specific storage will depend on the use cases.
+For example, if we want to use the content for offline archiving or analysis, we can store data with a low-cost cloud storage.
+On the other side, if we want to use content for real-time search, we can store the data in a large distributed database like HDFS, Google's BigTable, or Apache Cassandra.
+The key thing is: Regardless of the storage system we choose, it is important to ensure that we have enough space to store large amounts of data that is likely to be collected.

 Caching: To improve the efficiency of web crawler, we can use a cache to store recently processed URLs.
 This allows us to quickly look for a URL in the cache rather than crawling the web to find it again.
 The type of cache will depend on the specific use case for the web crawler.